Interlock-Security/Interlock/README.md

 </div>

-Think of Webinix like a WebView controller, but instead of embedding the WebView controller in your program, which makes the final program big in size, and non-portable as it needs the WebView runtimes.
-Instead, by using Webinix, you use a tiny static/dynamic library to run any installed web browser and use it as GUI, which makes your program small, fast, and portable. **All it needs is a web browser**.
+Think of Webinix as a smarter alternative to a WebView controller.
+Rather than embedding a bulky WebView into your application—which increases size and requires additional runtimes—Webinix uses a lightweight static or dynamic library to launch any installed web browser as the GUI.
+The result is a smaller, faster, and fully portable application that only depends on a web browser being available.
 ### Runtime Dependencies Comparison

 |                                 | Tauri / WebView   | Qt                         | Webinix               |